 Some tattoo shops might make you sign a waiver about your alcohol usage the day of the tattoo.
 And you might be refused service if you're visibly intoxicated.
 No artist wants to be responsible for a tattoo someone will regret when they're sober.
 Plus, alcohol use

-may cause more bleeding, which isn't fun for you or the tattoo artist.
+, which isn't fun for you or the tattoo artist.

 No, you shouldn't drink alcohol, but you shouldn't get inked on an empty stomach, either.
 Especially if you're nervous, you don't want to go in with low blood sugar and end up fainting.